 Ezekia Mtetwa (Researcher), Cesar Fortes-Lima (Postdoc), Mario Vicente (PhD student), Cécile Jolly (Research Engineer), Jessica de Loma Olson (visiting PhD student), Rickard Hammarén (PhD student), Carina Schlebusch (PI).
-Not on photo: Concetta Burgarella (Postdoc) and Imke Lankheet (Master student)
+Not on photo: Concetta Burgarella (Postdoc), Imke Lankheet (PhD student) and Nina Hollfelder (Postdoc)

 Carina Schlebusch, Group leader

 I am highly motivated and passionate about my work, i.e. using genetic research as a tool to investigate human history.
 My special interest and expertise in the population history of Africa, allow me the opportunity to investigate both recent population movements, associated with farming, as well as deep human history, which is rooted in Africa.
 I share this passion with the current members of my group and students that I supervise and co-supervise.
 My research philosophy is thus to tap into this passion that my group members, students, collaborators and I share for research in the history of our species, and through these interactions formulate my research questions and build my research group.
 I conducted my PhD work at the University of the Witwatersrand, South Africa where I focused on genetic diversity in Khoisan-speaking populations from southern Africa.
 Subsequently I completed my postdoctoral studies at the Jakobsson Lab at Uppsala University.
 Currently I am employed as Associate Professor and Associate Senior Lecturer at the Department of Organismal Biology, Uppsala University and conduct my research as a subgroup in the Human Evolution Program (link).

 Mario Vicente, PhD student